syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/Foreign-Key-Columns-Shows-One-Value-but-Saves-Another.md

 ---
 layout: post
-title: Foreign Key Columns Shows one Value but Saves Another in Windows Forms xptoolbar control | Syncfusion
+title: Foreign Key Columns Value in Windows Forms xptoolbar | Syncfusion
 description: Learn about Foreign Key Columns Shows one Value but Saves Another support in Syncfusion Windows Forms GridDataBoundGrid(Classic) control and more details.
 platform: windowsforms
 control: DataBoundGrid
 documentation: ug
 ---

-# Foreign Key Columns Shows one Value but Saves Another in Windows Forms GridDataBoundGrid(Classic)
+# Windows Forms DataBoundGrid xptoolbar Control

 Very often a table will have a column that displays an ID key defined in another table.
 In your grid, you may like to have this foreign key mapped to some meaningful value, which is referenced from a different column in this other table.
 The key column in the foreign table is referred as ValueMember and the meaningful column is referred as DisplayMember.